ppy/osu-wiki/news/2017/2017-06-27-beatmap-spotlight-may-2017.md

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/proof-of-existence.jpg)](https://osu.ppy.sh/beatmapsets/427864)

-What a high quality set brought up by **::tasuke912::{ user=2774767 }** and **[SKSalt](https://osu.ppy.sh/users/3280542)** this month!
+What a high quality set brought up by **::tasuke912::{ user=2774767 }** and **::SKSalt::{ user=3280542 }** this month!
 What made this chart get featured in the Spotlights is the management of a flawless structure, patterning and flow in each of their respective difficulties, really contrasting with some other ranked maps this month. tasuke912's pair patterns usage and rhythm changes in the Inner Oni is the signature of a very highly experienced beatmapper, representing the song extremely accurately while making it fun to play through flow and hitsounding.

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/on-the-fm.jpg)](https://osu.ppy.sh/beatmapsets/568544)